Mercedes-Benz Force Charge 0% Hybrid Battery

 The hybrid system on Mercedes-Benz vehicles operates in one of the following modes.

-- Boost mode – The high-voltage battery is charged using the main 12-volt battery or external 12-volt power.
+- Boost mode – The high-voltage battery is charged using the main 12-volt or external 12-volt power.
 Energy is converted from 12 volts to 120 volts via the DC/DC converter.

 - Passive – There is no power transfer between the high-voltage battery and the 12-volt electrical system.